vexeda/ViptoCoin/doc/README.md

-viptocoin
+ViptoCoin
 =====================

 Setup
 ---------------------
-[viptocoin](https://www.viptocoinproject.org/viptocoin-wallets/) is the original viptocoin client and it builds the backbone of the network.
+[ViptoCoin](https://viptocoin.com/wallets/) is the original viptocoin client and it builds the backbone of the network.
 However, it downloads and stores the entire history of viptocoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from one to two hours.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run viptocoin on your native platform.
+The following are some helpful notes on how to run ViptoCoin on your native platform.

 ### Unix